 Will my budget be messed up if I do not add these forgotten expenses?

-It is possible to mess up a budget if you don’t budget for commonly forgotten budget items.
-You may wind up with bills to pay and not enough income to cover your expenses.
+Yes, it’s possible to mess up a budget if you don’t include all of your expenses.
+You may wind up with bills to pay and not enough income to cover them.
 To resolve this, you might have to dip into your savings or start putting things on your credit card, neither of which is ideal.
 The good news is, each month offers a fresh start to make your budget work better.

 Photo credit: iStock/staticnak1983